ksmpartners/ernie/README.md

 *	specifying an output expiration date and purging expired output

 The Ernie project was initiated by [KSM Technology Partners](http://ksmpartners.com).

+The Ernie support forum is [here](https://groups.google.com/a/ksmpartners.com/forum/#!forum/ernie-forum) on Google Groups.

 Prerequisites and setup <a id="setup"></a>
 ----------------------